 Compliance with Title IX is the responsibility of all members of our institutional community—Coordinators, faculty, staff and students.
 All employees and students are required to report events and behavior that is perceived as or can be construed as gender or sexual discrimination, harassment, misconduct or assault.

-The Assistant Vice President for Human Resources and Campus/Community Relations serves as the institutional Title IX Coordinator, who is advised and assisted by a team of six Deputy Coordinators representing all of the various employee groups.
+The Assistant Vice President for Human Resources and Campus/Community Relations serves as the institutional Title IX Coordinator who is advised and assisted by a team of six Deputy Coordinators representing all of the various employee groups.
+There is also a designated institutional Chief Title IX Investigator.

 Procedures for Reporting and Responding to Reports of Discrimination